Munze Osterreich – Austrian Mint

 Situated in the heart of Vienna, the current building housing the Austrian Mint was constructed in 1834.
 Regarded as being amongst the world’s elite coin mints, they produce an estimated annual average of 450 million coins.

-Throughout its history, the mint has used a wide range of minting methods including the hammer, roller press, rocker press, screw press and ring striking.
+Throughout its history, the Austrian Mint has used a wide range of minting methods including the hammer, roller press, rocker press, screw press and ring striking.
 Today, their facilities have a productive capacity of up to 700 coins per minute.

 The Munze Osterreich is world renowned for its expertise in coin production and it’s overall contribution to the gold market.
 The Austrian Mint holds an impressive network of coin shop dealers in 27 countries which are the world’s largest bullion wholesalers.